 More fried dough!
 Well, this is in a form more like a fritter or dough ball and is typically served in the afternoons rather than for breakfast.
 Buñuelos are first known to have been consumed among Spain’s Morisco population.
 They typically consist of a simple, wheat-based yeast dough, often flavored with anise, that is thinly rolled, cut or shaped into individual pieces, then fried and finished off with a sweet topping.
 Buñuelos may be filled with a variety of things, sweet or savory.
 They can be round in ball shapes or disc shaped and in Latin America, buñuelos are seen as a symbol of good luck.

 (City center) This is a family run churreria located in Plaza Picasso, just on the west edge of old town.
-They offer breakfast, snacks and drinks all day long and are just steps away from Majuelo Park and the Aquarium.
+They offer breakfast, snacks and drinks 08:00 – 17:00 and are just steps away from Majuelo Park and the Aquarium.
 We have a video of them making churros below, so take a peek.
 It is wonderful for outdoor dining and people watching.
 Their churros are absolutely delicious every time and always served with a smile!
+Churros for take away or eat in the plaza and soak up the surroundings.

 This is just a little walk up churreria located in the heart of P4 near the Rio Verde elementary school.
 It is on the corner of Calle Mariana Pineda and Calle Tetuán.
-This one isn’t really about the social aspect, but it is great for a quick snack in the morning, when you are on the go.
+This one isn’t really about the social aspect, but it is great for a quick snack in the morning, when you are on the go and looking for churros take away.

 (Beach) This place is located right on the on the paseo at the beach, where Calle Guadix and San Cristobal Beach meet.
 It is very popular on the weekends, so if you want to get a seat try to arrive before 11am.
 If you arrive later, not to worry something will open up.
-They also have a walk up take away window, if you want a ration to go.
+They also have a walk up take away window, for a ration of churros take away.
 This is where you want to go for beach views and to socialize with the locals and friends.

 Churreria El Faro